 AboitizPower's HEPPs are required to obtain a water permit from NWRB for the water flow used to run their respective hydroelectric facilities.
 The permit specifies the source of the water, the allowable water volume, and the terms and conditions of its use.
-The water permit has no expiration date.
+The water permit continues to be valid as long as the water is beneficially used.